 When it comes to analysing your choices, start by looking at the returns of your fund over the last 5 to 10 years.
 The average rate of return according to the Productivity Commission is 5.7 percent per annum, while under-performers recorded a return of 3.9 percent.
 Remember that not all funds calculate their returns after fees and charges, so use the advice in point 1 to calculate the true return before making any decisions.
 If your return is above 5.7 percent then you’re onto a winner, if it’s below 3.9 percent then it might be time to look for a new fund.

 3. Look out for added extras

 Most superannuation funds have a default setting of death insurance, but if you already have an existing life insurance or income insurance policy elsewhere, this added extra will just be costing you money.

 If you do decide on the insurance policy issued with your super fund, make sure you check out the premiums.
 Many options start with lower premiums but increase dramatically over time, so be sure to investigate exactly what you’re paying for.

 Another common pitfall is employers failing to pay at least 9.5 percent into your super account.
 If you’ve already agreed on making additional super contributions, make sure your employers are actually paying these added extras, or any super at all, as there have been reports on employers failing to do so.

 4. Seek professional help

-Choosing the right superannuation fund for you can be time-consuming and confusing, which is why seeking the advice of an independent financial advisor can be so useful.
+Choosing the right superannuation fund for you can be time-consuming and confusing, which is why seeking the advice of a financial advisor can be so useful.
 Not only will it save you time but, most likely, money as well, as we look at many different factors to find the right fund for you.